cyberbiont/vscode-profiles/README.md

 ![vscode-profiles-settings-cycler-gif](images/gif/settings_cycler.gif 'binding different themes to profiles')

-Example: in your global `settings.json` create a setting in `settings cycler` format, with id, that corresponds to your profile name.
+Example: in your global `settings.json` create a setting in `settings cycler` format, with id that corresponds to your profile name.
 When you switch profiles, `settings.cycle<profileName>` command will be automatically executed and appropriate settings loaded.
 If you don't have a `settings.cycle` settings block for your profile, you'll receive a notification, if `warnAboutNoSettings` option is on.